 - Maybe not the best for larger dogs

-Best Ramp For Heavy Dogs – Hewitt & Blue Large Dog Ramp
+Perfect For Heavy Dogs – Hewitt & Blue Large Dog Ramp

 With a surface that will support animals of up to 110kg in weight, this impressive dog ramp is ideal for owners who have bigger or heavier dogs who are impossible to lift into the car.
-Instead of giving yourself an injury, this simple ramp system will allow your pets to trundle in and out of vehicles without any kind of fuss.
+Instead of giving yourself an injury, this simple ramp system will allow your dogs to trundle in and out of vehicles without any kind of fuss.

 - Can be a little expensive, but worth the investment